 Innovation in Aboriginal health

-The Boomerangs Parenting Program is a won the Innovation in Aboriginal Health category of the 2009 NSW Health Awards.
+The Boomerangs Parenting Program won the Innovation in Aboriginal Health category of the 2009 NSW Health Awards.
 It is the first time that such a program has been run in Australia with Indigenous communities and is based on research findings.

-The program has been run in non Aboriginal communities as the circle of security™ program.
+The program has been run in non Aboriginal communities as the Circle of Security™ program.
 We at South West Sydney wanted it to be given an Aboriginal name upfront so called it the Boomerangs Parenting Program.
 We changed the name to Boomerangs because Aboriginal people always carried two boomerangs, never one, and this represents the mother and the baby or the parent and the child.

 Rationale for the program